Eric-lightning/idea-and-todo/README.md

-# idea.md
+# idea and todo note.
-My Idea Notepad
+My Idea and todo notepad.

 ## List